 Before you go, watch …

-- Raise the Red Lantern – this bold and colourful drama by director Zhang Yimou (the man behind the opening ceremony of the Beijing Olympics) is set in the 1920s and tells the story of a concubine to a wealthy warlord.
+- Raise the Red Lantern – a bold and colourful drama by Zhang Yimou (who directed the opening ceremony of the Beijing Olympics) set in the 1920s; it tells the story of a concubine to a wealthy warlord.

 - Skyfall – for a view of Shanghai and Macau through James Bond’s eyes.